How does this company make money?

 What external forces can significantly affect this company?

-U.S. export controls on semiconductor and optical technologies affect access to advanced laser diode sources and precision optical components.
-Chinese government industrial policy promotes domestic laser manufacturing through subsidies and procurement preferences.
-Automotive industry electrification is reducing demand for traditional stamping applications and increasing demand for battery pack welding systems.
+U.S. export controls on semiconductor and optical technologies are the most direct external threat, since they could cut off access to advanced laser diodes and precision optics.
+Chinese government industrial policy works in the other direction, supporting domestic laser manufacturing through subsidies and procurement preferences that benefit companies like this one.
+The shift toward electric vehicles is changing what customers need: demand for traditional body-panel stamping is shrinking, while demand for battery pack welding systems is growing.

 Where is this company structurally vulnerable?